 Our stress hormones decrease when we sleep, and they increase when we miss sleep.
 These are the same stress hormones that eventually wreck your skin.

 Any damage your skin takes externally or internally throughout the day is getting accelerated repair while you sleep.
-This damage includes stress-related inflammation that leads to breakouts.
+This includes stress that leads to breakouts.

 Sex is one of the healthiest activities we can do.